Mindful Eating Vs. Intuitive Eating

 Intuitive eating, on the other hand, emphasizes the awareness of physical sensations and internal cues of hunger and fullness.
 It encourages individuals to be present in their bodies and tune in to the signals of hunger, allowing them to respond appropriately.

-See also Mindful Eating And Mindful Food Preparation
+See also Mindful Eating On A Budget

 Mind-body connection